-a) Enforcement under a carbon price commitment
+Enforcement under a carbon-price commitment

-Lax enforcement.
+Price implementation.
 Carbon-pricing proposals allow a large array of regulatory mechanisms that get carbon-pricing credit.
-In order to fulfill their price commitment, countries could levy a carbon tax or set a cap-and-trade system and value carbon permits at their market price.
+To fulfill their price commitment, countries could levy a carbon tax or set a cap-and-trade system and value carbon permits at their market price.
 Some countries' carbon price will also reflect their green standards (with an implicit carbon value) or count their public investments that have an impact on emissions.
-Under the principle of subsidiarity, we believe that all these actions should indeed be accounted for in
+Under the principle of subsidiarity, we believe that all these actions should indeed be accounted for to determine the national carbon price, which is the ratio of the carbon revenue over the carbon emission.22 The net effect is to generate efforts to curb national emissions.